Jo5629/jo5629-lockbox/README.md

 ## Lockbox API

-Check the lua-lockbox repository for any questions on the other data structures.
+Check the lua-lockbox repository for any questions on the data structures.

 ### Functions